syncfusion/blazor-docs/src/common/common/html-attributes.md

 }
 ```

-## Using HTML Attributes and DOM Events to the Root Element
+## Using HTML Attributes and DOM Events in the Root Element

 The HTML attributes and DOM events can be applied directly to the component's root element.